dkocen/CS3012_dev_tasks/README.md

 ### Current Issues
 - Does not work if requesting to find LCA of more than two nodes.
+- Does not work for trees that are non-binary.
 - Only works with integer values in Nodes for binary tree.
 Can have repeats though.
 - Only works for integer values for nodes in DAG.
 Cannot have repeat values either.